French Provisional Government of 1848

-The Provisional government was the first government of the French Second Republic, formed on 24 February 1848 following the abolishment of the July Monarchy by the February Revolution.
+The Provisional government was the first government of the French Second Republic, formed on 24 February 1848 following the abolition of the July Monarchy by the February Revolution.
 The provisional government was succeeded on 9 May 1848 by the Executive Commission.

 Formation

 The Provisional Government was formed after three days of street fighting in Paris that ended in the abdication of King Louis Philippe I at noon on February 24.

 The leaders of the government were selected by acclamation in two different meetings later that day, one at the Chamber of Deputies and the other at the Hôtel de Ville.

 The first set of seven names, chosen at the Chamber of Deputies, came from the list of deputies made by the moderate republican paper Le National.

 The second set of names, chosen at the Hôtel de Ville, came from a list made by the more radical republican paper La Réforme.

 In addition to the first set of deputies it included three journalists and a representative of the workers.

 Later that evening the combined list was acclaimed at the Hôtel de Ville.

 The members of the new Provisional Government collectively acted as head of state.
 They included the former deputies Jacques-Charles Dupont de l'Eure, Alphonse de Lamartine, Adolphe Crémieux, François Arago, Alexandre Auguste Ledru-Rollin, Louis-Antoine Garnier-Pagès and Pierre Marie de Saint-Georges.

 The three journalists were Armand Marrast, Louis Blanc (a socialist) and Ferdinand Flocon.
 The representative of the workers was Alexandre Martin, known as "Albert".